-According to the NCDAS (National Center for Drug Abuse Statistics), findings showed that nearly "40 million Americans, age 12 and over, met the clinical criteria for addiction."
+According to the NCDAS (National Center for Drug Abuse Statistics), findings showed that "50% of the American population age 12 and older have used illicit drugs at least once."
 The most common addictive substance in the US is alcohol, with marijuana/hash following close behind.
 Beneath marijuana, prescription drug abuse, particularly opioid abuse, is on the rise, just ahead of cocaine, heroin, and methamphetamine.
-Statistics show that 11.7% of the US population (12 years old and over) is currently using illicit drugs on a daily basis.
+Roughly 37.309 million people (12 years old and over)currently use illicit drugs on a daily basis.
 While no one sets out to become an addict, addiction is a growing epidemic in America, and we need an intervention.

 If you suspect someone you care for is trapped in an addiction, it is so important to do everything in your power to get the help your loved one needs.
 Since certain types of drug abuse can sometimes be difficult to detect, there are Signs & Symptoms that you need to be aware of.
 Teen addiction can be the most problematic to determine.
 On average, teens are able to hide addiction from their parents for up to two years before being uncovered.
 If you are concerned for a loved one, but unsure how to approach the issue, RU offers a Personal Intervention Kit.
 [Click to purchase.]
 The P.I.K. makes it easier to reach out to your hurting friend or family member in a gentle, non-threatening way.
 Help your loved one confront the truth about their addiction.
 Show them the value of a faith-based, Christ-centered addiction recovery program by introducing the RU resources to assist them in their recovery.
 Provide the first step in overcoming addiction (realizing the need),encourage them to attend RU, or seek help at our Schools of Discipleship (our in-house facility in Rockford, Illinois).